meilisearch/documentation/resources/faq.md

 Most crashes during indexation are a result of a machine running out of RAM.
 This happens when your computer does not have enough memory to process your dataset.

+Indexation also uses disk space.
+If the indexer runs out of available disk space, MeiliSearch will crash.

-We recommend adding new documents in smaller batches or, when possible, increasing your machine's RAM.
+In both cases, we recommend adding new documents in smaller batches.
+Alternatively, you can try increasing your machine's RAM and/or available disk space.

 This is a known issue that we are actively trying to improve.